aidan-epperly/Valwen/Religions of Valwen.md

 		- Slavery
 - Symbol
 	- A Broken Key
+- Holy Weapon
+	- Scythe
 ---
 #### A Present Fit for a King

 In the beginning, there was Aether, and from it emerged Ilwen, a land unlike any known to mortal kind.
 A man could start at one end and walk for his entire life without reaching the end.
-In time, there came Aethir, giants born of Aether, to dwell upon the Isle of Ilwen.
-Valirum, the greatest of the giants, was made king over all for there was none other so well equipped for the task.
-Under his leadership the Aethir erected great towers and bridged the mountains...
+Then came the Aethir, giants born of Aether, to dwell upon the Isle of Ilwen.
+Valorum, the greatest of the giants, was made king over all for there was none other so well equipped for the task.
+Under his leadership the Aethir erected great towers and bridged the mountains.

+In time, the great King fell in love with the goddess Ilil, and the two planned to be married.
+Wishing to give his brother a magnificent wedding gift, Vanuk began crafting a beautiful chandelier of islands much like their home of Ilwen.
+Wishing to use only the finest of materials, Vanuk sought the help of the mad god Strog, who was lord of light and darkness.
+After listening to Vanuk's request, the Two-Faced Fool told Vanuk that the only light bright enough would be the Great Light above.
+Happy with this response, Vanuk climbed into the skies with his largest sack to pluck handfuls of light from the Great Light above.
+He took and he took until his bag was full, and then he secreted away to his workshop to continue his grand gift.

+---

+## The Solahm
+---
+#### Algahm
+- Alignment
+	- Lawful Neutral
+- Domains
+	- Earth
+		- Metal
+	- Fire
+		- None
+	- Law
+		- Judgement
+		- Loyalty
+		- Inevitable
+	- Protection
+		- Defense
+		- Fortification
+		- Solitude
+	- Strength
+		- Resolve
+	- War
+		- Tactics
+- Symbol
+	- A Piece of Slag
+- Holy Weapon
+	- Morningstar